rkorzeniec/python-snippets/README.md

 # Code Snippets in Python

-This is my catalog of algorithms and data structures for review for a coding interview.
+This is my catalog of algorithms and data structures.

 Inspiration: [jwasham/code-catalog-python](https://github.com/jwasham/code-catalog-python)